Our Lost Goddesses

 In an age when fairy tales are often derided for their representations of women, I think it is time we paused to take a deeper look.

 We can see here that stories like this taught young women about the value of working hard at skills that were important and valuable in their time.

 All children of both genders can learn from that.

 And, we can see clear connotations of the divine feminine represented in many fairy tales.
-This gave girls spiritual figures to look up to, to seek for guidance, and to inspire hope.
+This gave girls spiritual figures to look up to, seek guidance from, and derive hope from.

 We still turn to religion and our favorite stories for the same things today.

 Can you give me some specific fairy tales that came from Russia in the 1930s?
 Ones about women preferable! thanks, Ruth

 J David Lloyd -Edwards on July 18, 2016:

 Having stories with female protagonists and female themes is important.
 I read your explanations with much interest and loved that quote about being CEOs and university professors and artists but still going out into the dark forests.
 Oh, the big bad wolves we face!